Skip to content

 Those with the owner, member, developer role can access this feature

-To start using Vercel Blob SDK, follow the steps in our Blob quickstart docs.
+To start using Vercel Blob SDK, follow the steps below:

 • If you deploy your application outside of Vercel, you can copy the token value from the store settings and pass it as the token parameter when you call a Blob SDK method